Trần Trọng Kim: Rule

 On April 7, Bảo Đại held a personal meeting with Kim, and at first, Kim refused to accept the prime ministerial post.
 Kim said that he was too old, an independent with no political party infrastructure and without prior involvement in politics.
 However, Kim prolonged his stay for further negotiations and finally agreed to form a new government on April 16.
 The next day, Kim submitted his proposed cabinet consisting of ten ministers.
 With the exception of one nominee who refused his cabinet post, the others arrived in the capital by late April or early May to take office.

 Most of his cabinet members had been trained in French schools but were regarded as nationalists although they were not regarded as anti-French.
 The cabinet (vi) included Phan Anh as minister of youth.
-Kim's regime was quickly endorsed by the Đại Việt Quốc dân đảng and the Việt Nam Phục quốc Đồng minh Hội (vi), two nationalist political parties.
+Kim's regime was quickly endorsed by the Đại Việt Quốc dân đảng and the Việt Nam Quang Phục Hội, two nationalist political parties.

 The Phục quốc were connected to Phan Bội Châu and Cường Để, two leading anti-colonial activists from the early 20th century who championed co-operation with Japan and pan-Asianism to expel French colonialism.